 - Receiving referrals can be consistent when you follow the process/plan consistently

-Let’s look more closely at what my students shared specific to each of these three.
+Let’s look closer at what my students shared to understand how they now “control” referrals.

 1. That generating referrals doesn’t have to be left to chance.

-Gray Langley, a CPA, explained, that “by identifying who is in my true circle of friends, I control the amount of time spent trying to grow a network.
-I can avoid the “let’s meet and see how we can help each other” invitations, freeing up time to meet with the individuals and business owners being referred to me and making the sticky connections with the people that are important to my business.”
+Gray Langley, a CPA, explained, that “by identifying who is in my true circle of referral sources, I control the amount of time spent trying to grow a network.
+I can avoid the “let’s meet and see how we can help each other” invitations, freeing up time to meet with the individuals and business owners referring me and making the sticky connections with the people that are important to my business.”

 Kathi Wilson, an education consultant and advocate, shared that “small actions (like handwritten notes) have a big impact and sets you apart,” making sure you aren’t leaving your relationships or referrals to chance.